LucaBonfiglioli/pipewine/docs/tutorial/data.md

 `CachedItem` objects are items that offer a caching mechanism to avoid calling expensive read operations multiple times when the underlying data is left unchanged.

-!!! warning

-    Caching everything at the item level is an exceptionally bad idea that is guaranteed to fill up your system memory in no time.
-Instead of using `CachedItem` directly, use Pipewine `CacheOp` operations that provide a smarter mechanism that mixes sample-level and item-level caches.

-    This is an important lesson learnt from the old Pipelime library, where caching was always done at the item level and was enabled by default.

 To create a `CachedItem`, you just need to pass an `Item` of your choice to the `CachedItem` constructor.

 !!! example